DIR-LAB/deep-batch-scheduler/README.md

 ### File Structure

 ```
+data/: Contains a series of workload and real-world traces.
 cluster.py: Contains Machine and Cluster classes.
 job.py: Contains Job and Workloads classed.
 compare-pick-jobs.py: Test training results and compare it with different policies.